tpeo/full-stack-learning-repo-2022/Week_6/README.md

 module.exports = firebase;
 ```
 * Create the cred.json, in backend/firebase/cred.json.
 This json can be found through project settings (gear on top left) > service accounts > manage service account permissions > three dots next to firebase-adminsdk-... > manage keys > add key > create new key > json, and then copy over the json that is given into the cred.json file
-* This cred.json is used by the cred.js file to establish your credentials as an administrator who can interact with Firebase database for your particular project.
-Do not share this with anyone you don't trust, and add \*\*/cred.json to your .gitignore
+* This cred.json is used by the cred.js file to establish your credentials as an administrator who can interact with the Firebase database for your particular project.
+Do not share this json with anyone you don't trust, and be sure to add \*\*/cred.json to your .gitignore

 # Demo